robertmassaioli/advanced-shapestrings/README.md

   - **False**: Each string’s insertion point is placed at a fixed offset from the previous string’s insertion point, regardless of character widths.
   - **True**: The visible gap between the end of one string and the start of the next is kept equal to the offset, using each string’s bounding box to measure its width.

+### SpacedShapeString – example use cases

+- **Slot numbering**
+  Numbering individual slots, pockets, or cavities along a plate or rail so each feature has a clear index for assembly or inspection.

+- **Serial ID rows**
+  Creating a row of serial numbers or IDs on a nameplate, tag strip, or terminal block that will be engraved or embossed.

+- **Connector edge labels**
+  Laying out repeated text labels (e.g. “IN”, “OUT”, “GND”, “+5V”) along the edge of a PCB or electronics enclosure.

+- **Process step markers**
+  Generating dimension or step labels (“Step 1”, “Step 2”, …) along a process panel or jig to guide an operator.

+- **Linear scale text**
+  Producing evenly spaced text for ruler‑like scales, linear indicators, or calibration bars on a straight edge.

+- **Decorative text bands**
+  Creating decorative repeated words or phrases along a straight band that will later be wrapped or mapped onto a surface.

 ## RadialShapeString — what it is and why use it

 Icon:

 ![RadialShapeString icon](./freecad/advanced_shapestrings/resources/icons/AdvancedShapestrings_RadialShapeString.svg)

 ### Screenshot

 ![Radial Shape String Screenshot](./docs/screenshots/radial-shapestring-example.png)

 ### What the Command Does

 The **RadialShapeString** command lets you create several text strings—such as numbers for a dial or labels around a bolt circle—and place them on a circular arc around a common center point.
 You control the radius, starting angle, and angular step, so each string lands at a predictable polar position.

 Strings can be oriented tangentially to the circle (ideal for gauges and knobs) or kept horizontal for documentation‑style layouts.
 As with SpacedShapeString, the result is a regular FreeCAD shape object that works with **Part** and **PartDesign** operations for engraving or embossing.

 ### Properties

 - **Strings**
   List of text entries to render, each placed at a different angle around the center.